ime-sylva/alx-pre_course/README.md

-This is task 4 of the 0x01.
+I've just completed my task 4 of the 0x01.
 Git project - i.e. Collaboration: be up to date